 It’s often said that keeping fit and healthy is 90% nutrition, 10% exercise.
 The truth is, what you put into your body perhaps counts for more than you realise.
 Examining (and revising) your diet is crucial.
 Start a food diary and document your daily intake, that way, you can see at a glance where — and when — your weak spots occur.
 Replace ‘bad’ foods with healthy alternatives — that 3 pm sugar crash doesn’t need remedied with a chocolate biscuit; a cracker with peanut butter or a handful of blueberries work wonders.

-One of the easiest, cheapest ways to get healthier is to adopt a rainbow diet of fresh fruit and vegetables.
+One of the easiest, cheapest ways to get healthier is to add more fresh fruit and vegetables to your diet.
 By doing this, you’ll incorporate ‘super-foods’ (with vitamins and antioxidants) without even realising it.
 Think tomatoes for vitamin C, red chillies to boost metabolism, sweet potatoes, yellow peppers, kale, blueberries, aubergines…

 Ditch the gym